 This specialization is designed for students in leadership roles who work with adults involved in the field of early childhood.
-Students must choose a sub-specialization (see below).
-Students may choose one or more areas in which to sub-specialize, as long as they have at least three years of experience in that sub-specialization.
+Students must choose a sub-specialization (see below), and may choose one or more areas in which to sub-specialize.
 Basic requirements are:

 - 1. HD 401 Working with Adults, or HD 340 Leadership in Education - 2.
-For the Administration/Supervision sub-specialization, at least one of the following classes: - HD 308 Women in Administration - HD 360 Advanced Studies in Diversity - $\mbox{HD}\mbox{ }474$ $\mbox{ Intervention Models in Early Childhood Education, AND }$

-- HD 453 Administration/Supervision: Observation (1-2 units) - HD 453 Administration/Supervision: Fieldwork (2-3 units) - For the College Teaching/Teaching Adults subspecialization, at least one of the following classes: - HD 360 Advanced Studies in Diversity - HD 410 Developmental Education - HD 415 Emergent Curriculum - HD 472 Advanced Studies in Implementing Anti-Bias Curriculum
+For the Administration/Supervision sub-specialization, at least one of the following classes: - HD 308 Women in Administration - HD 360 Advanced Studies in Diversity - $\begin{array}{ll} \mbox{HD } 474 & \mbox{Intervention Models in Early Childhood Education,} \\ \mbox{AND} & \end{array}$ - HD 453 Administration/Supervision: Observation (1-2 units) - HD 453 Administration/Supervision: Fieldwork (2-3 units) - For the College Teaching/Teaching Adults subspecialization, at least one of the following classes: - HD 360 Advanced Studies in Diversity - HD 410 Developmental Education - HD 415 Emergent Curriculum - HD 472 Advanced Studies in Implementing Anti-Bias Curriculum